merovinh/delisting-crawler/README.md

 In case a new delisting symbol is found you will be notified in your telegram.

+Crawler parses announcement page with interval.
+In case it gets an error "Too Many Requests", it will increase an interval to avoid ban.

 # Installation

 Environment vars.
 Make a copy of env file and change it.